andy-byers/paw/README.md

 In Paw, toplevel declarations are treated as global items, meaning they can be accessed from anywhere within the module.
 Such items can be marked `pub` to indicate public visibility, which allows access from the outside (C or other Paw modules).
 Otherwise, items are considered private to the containing module.
-Items are resolved at compile-time, meaning only named functions, abstract data type (ADT) definitions, and compile-time constants may appear at the toplevel.
+Items are resolved at compile-time, meaning only named functions, abstract data type (ADT) definitions, `impl` blocks, and compile-time constants may appear at the toplevel.

 Modules that are intended to run as scripts under the bundled Paw interpreter `paw` should define an entrypoint function called `main` with signature `pub fn main(argv: [str]) -> int`.
-`paw` will look for `main` in the module's exported symbols and call it with arguments forwarded from the commandline.
+`paw` (the builtin Paw interpreter) will look for `main` in the module's exported symbols and call it with arguments forwarded from the commandline.
 When `main` is finished, its return value is passed back to the process that invoked `paw`.

 ### Types